2 juveniles arrested over series of armed robberies in East Austin

-AUSTIN, Texas — Two juvenile suspects have been arrested after five armed robberies within the same morning in East Austin.
+AUSTIN, Texas — Two juvenile suspects have been arrested after five armed robberies on the same morning in East Austin.

 The four other armed robberies happened similarly.
 In two cases, the suspects stole the victim’s vehicle.